-- 1.1 The Foundation Stage is important in its own right, and also in preparing children for later schooling.
-It is the Statutory Framework and Profile for the Early Years Foundation Stage that set out what is expected of most children by the end of the Foundation Stage. - 1.2 Entry into our primary school is the term after the child's third birthday, (although compulsory schooling does not begin until the start of the term after a child's fifth birthday). - 1.3 Children joining our school have already learnt a great deal.
+The Foundation Stage is important in its own right, and also in preparing children for later schooling.
+It is the Statutory Framework and Profile for the Early Years Foundation Stage that set out what is expected of most children by the end of the Foundation Stage.

+- 1.1 Entry into our primary school is the term after the child's third birthday, (although compulsory schooling does not begin until the start of the term after a child's fifth birthday) - 1.2 Children joining our school have already learnt a great deal.
 Some have been learning in one of the various educational settings that exist in our community.
-The early-years education we offer our children is based on the following principles: - it builds on what our children already know and can do; - it ensures that no child is excluded or disadvantaged; - it offers a structure for learning that has a range of starting points, content that matches the needs of young children, and activities that provide opportunities for learning both indoors and outdoors; - it provides a rich and stimulating environment.
+The early-years education we offer our children is based on the following principles: - it builds on what our children already know and can do; - it is open-ended, so that children can feel a sense of ownership and learning can closely follow their interests and needs; - it ensures that no child is excluded or disadvantaged; - it offers a structure for learning that has a range of starting points, content that matches the needs of young children, and activities that provide opportunities for learning both indoors and outdoors; - it provides a rich and stimulating environment. - children feel safe and valued and build secure relationships with Early Years staff